-I’m a freelance health and science journalist with a background in biology and ecology.
+I’m a health and science journalist/writer/editor with a background in biology and ecology.

 What I Do